UPPMAX/HPC-python/docs/batch.rst

    .. tab:: HPC2N

         Short serial example for running on Kebnekaise.
 Loading SciPy-bundle/2021.05, Python/3.9.5 + Python package you have installed yourself with virtual environment.
+During the separate session for HPC2N there will more about how to install something yourself this way.

         .. code-block:: sh